Explainer: China creates new ‘leaders group’ to help deliver its climate goals

 In January, Han attended the Climate Adaptation Summit 2021 virtually and delivered a speech.
 In April, John Kerry, the US special presidential envoy for climate, travelled to Shanghai to meet his counterpart, Xie Zhenhua, for climate talks.
 But it was not until after Kerry met with Han via video link that the two nations published a joint statement on climate change cooperation.

 Apart from Han, four other key officials attended the group’s first plenary meeting and gave speeches, according to state news agency Xinhua.
-They were vice premier Liu He who looks after the country’s economy, State Council member Wang Yong, foreign minister Wang Yi, plus director of the National Development and Reform Commission (NDRC), He Lifeng.
+They were vice premier Liu He who looks after the country’s economy and was the chief negotiator in the US-China trade talks, State Council member Wang Yong, foreign minister Wang Yi, plus director of the National Development and Reform Commission (NDRC), He Lifeng.
 The CCTV report showed the four officials sitting on a top table, two on each side of Han.Another screenshot of CCTV’s news report shows mask-donning officials listening to vice premier Han’s instructions and taking notes during the leaders group’s first plenary meeting.
 The audience included the heads of “almost all key ministries and committees” in China, according to a report from financial outlet Yicai.
 Credit: Xinwen Lianbo/Central China Television Station.

 Neither CCTV nor Xinhua gave further information on the participants of the plenary meeting.
 But Yicai, a state-affiliated financial outlet, recognised some of them after watching the CCTV news clip.